msaraiva/alpine-erlang/dockerfiles/elixir-dev/1.0.5/README.md

-Elixir on Alpine Linux
+Elixir on Alpine Linux + basic development tools
 =====

 Elixir is a dynamic, functional language designed for building scalable and maintainable applications.

-Image size: **29.53 MB**
+Image size: **48.12 MB**

-> **Notice:** This image does not contain git, wget, rebar or hex.
-If you need to download dependencies or compile anything, see [msaraiva/elixir-dev](https://registry.hub.docker.com/u/msaraiva/elixir-dev/)
+> **Notice:** If you don't need to download dependencies or compile anything, you can use [msaraiva/elxir](https://registry.hub.docker.com/u/msaraiva/elixir/) which is much smaller.

 The following packages are pre-installed: